liddelowlab/Hasel_et_al/README.md

 list names of R scripts here

 # Data
-Original Data The data analyzed in this project can be directly downloaded from the following source:
+Original data analyzed in this project can be directly downloaded from the following source: XXX

 # Acknowledgements
-Data analysis on astrocytes was completed by Philip Hasel and Jessica Sadick.
+Data analysis was completed by Philip Hasel and Jessica Sadick.